The Cliff College Trek runs from 3-6 April 2023, travelling from Burniston to Withernsea.

 If you would like to find out more about the Christian faith then this website is a great place to start to find out what Christianity is all about.
 You can find out the basics of what Christians believe about God and answers to your questions.

-Check out this website to find out more about the Lancashire Methodist Churches and find a church near you.
+Check out this website to find out more about the Yorkshire North & East Methodist District and find a church near you.